mattorp/vscode-execute-command/README.md

 `vscode-execute-command` is a Visual Studio Code extension that allows you to execute any Visual Studio Code command by calling a URL.
 This can help automate tasks or integrate with other tools.

 <span style='background-color:red;color:black;font-weight:bold;'>
-WARNING: This is an attack vector since it allows any application that can reach the Visual Studio Code instance to execute commands.
-Use at your own risk.
-The token used in the call should be complex enough to prevent brute-force attacks.
-For the same reason, this extension is not published and should in general be used as a reference implementation.
+WARNING: This extension poses a security risk as it enables any application with access to the Visual Studio Code instance to execute commands.
+Proceed with caution and use at your own risk.
+Ensure that the token used in the call is complex enough to thwart brute-force attacks.
+Due to these concerns, this extension is not published and should be considered primarily as a reference implementation.
+Exercise caution if using or adapting this code for your own projects.
 </span>

 ## Features